 What if The Court of Appeals Denies my Appeal?

-If your appeal is denied, you may ask the Wisconsin Supreme Court to review your case.
-Wis.
-Stat.
-809.62(1m)(a).
-Although you have the right to request such review, the Wisconsin Supreme Court is not required to hear your case.
-Wis.
-Stat.
-809.62(1r).
-The majority of petitions for review to The Wisconsin Supreme Court are denied.
+If your appeal is denied, you may ask the state supreme court to review your case.
+Although you have the right to request such review, the supreme court is not required to hear your case.
+The majority of petitions for review to supreme court are denied.

-If you wish to ask the Wisconsin Supreme Court to review your case, you must file a petition for review within 30 days of the Court of Appeals’ decision.
-Wis.
-Stat.
-808.10(1).
-This deadline cannot be extended, so time is of the essence.
+If you wish to ask the state supreme court to review your case, you must file a petition for review shortly after the court of appeals decision.
+As is always the case with appellate litigation, time is of the essence.

 What Can The Alderman Law Firm Do For Me?

-Criminal appeals are decided based solely on written documents, which include your brief (“appellant’s brief”), the State’s response to your brief (“respondent’s brief”), your reply to the State’s brief (“reply brief”), and the written record.
+Criminal appeals are decided on the written documents, which include your brief (“appellant’s brief”), the State’s response to your brief (“respondent’s brief”), your reply to the State’s brief (“reply brief”), and the written record.
+About 85% of appeals are denied.
 It is therefore vital to have your case researched and briefs written by an experienced professional.

-If you choose to navigate the appellate process on your own, the Clerk of the Wisconsin Supreme Court and Court of Appeals offers a Guide to Appellate Procedure for the Self-Represented.
-However, the Guide recommends that litigants procure the assistance of an attorney, and for good reason.
+If you choose to navigate the appellate process on your own, the court of appeals websites and internet generally have a lot of forms and guides for information to help you do this.
+However, it is recommended that litigants procure the assistance of an attorney, and for good reason.
 The appellate process is “complicated, time-consuming, and difficult.”
-Moreover, as the guide points out, pro se litigants do not receive any special treatment or consideration from the Court of Appeals.
+And you only get one chance – if you blow it, there is no do-over.
+Moreover, pro se litigants do not receive the same special treatment or consideration at the appellate level as they do at the trial level.

 Win or lose, criminal appeals have a permanent impact on your life.
 Your life and freedom deserve a professional.